Neptune Blog

 Whole dataset

 SHAP provides plotting capabilities to highlight the most important features of a model.
-The plot sorts features by the sum of SHAP value magnitudes over all data instances and use SHAP values to highlight the impact distribution of each feature on the model output.
+The plot sorts features by the sum of SHAP value magnitudes over all data instances and uses SHAP values to highlight the impact distribution of each feature on the model output.

 Summarized effects of all the features